kevinhelvig/CAFF-DETR/README.md

 # CAFF-DETR
-Repository for the paper __"CAFF-DINO: Multi-spectral object detection transformers with cross-attention features fusion" [Helvig et al.]__, accepted in the __20 <sup> th </sup> IEEE Workshop Perception Beyond the visible Spectrum__, taking part of the CVPR 2024 conference.
+Repository for the paper __"CAFF-DINO: Multi-spectral object detection transformers with cross-attention features fusion" [Helvig et al.]__, accepted in the __20 <sup> th </sup> IEEE Workshop Perception on Beyond the Visible Spectrum__, taking part of the CVPR 2024 conference.
 The work explores the adaptation of DETRs architectures for backbone features fusion on IR-visible data, through cross-attention fusion.

 # Road-Map :construction:
 - __Best architecture released soon__ : CAFF-DINO :t-rex: